fgm/mongodb/README.txt

 The mongodb_connections variable is an associative array.
-The keys are what I will call aliases, the values are associative arrays again, with two keys, host and db.
+The keys are what I will call aliases, the values are associative arrays again, with two requiired keys, host and db.
+Also, connection_options might be specified to allow for connecting to databases needing authenticating, replicate sets and so on.

 Example:

 $conf['mongodb_connections'] = array(
   'logginghost' => array('host' => 'log.local', 'db' => 'drupalogs'),